 CBT Tool and Guidelines PBT Equivalent and Guidelines Reference Sheet same as CBT Assignment in iTester: not assigned prior to testing; available to all students During Testing: Available for grade 11 science (English) and grades 5, 8, and 11 (Spanish) only.
 The reference sheet contains the Periodic Table for grade 11 science tests.
 An additional reference sheet for grades 5, 8, and 11 Spanish language science tests contains grade-appropriate Spanish-English glossaries of science terms.
-Students can use the information in the reference sheet to help answer some test questions.
-Materials: Test Administrator provides printed reference sheets to students taking grade 11 English language science tests or grade 5, 8, or 11 Spanish language science tests.
+Students can use the information in the reference sheet to help answer some test questions. • Materials: Test Administrator provides printed reference sheets to students taking grade 11 English language science tests or grade 5, 8, or 11 Spanish language science tests.
 The reference sheet provides a periodic table for students taking grade 11 tests.
 Additional printed reference sheets containing gradeappropriate Spanish-English glossaries of science terms are provided to students taking Spanish language science tests.
 During Testing: Students can use the information in the reference sheet to help answer some test questions.
-Sketch Tool (Not available on constructed response items) Before Testing: • Assignment in iTester: not assigned prior to testing; available to all students see Blank Scratch Paper During Testing: The Sketch tool can be used to sketch, highlight, or underline text on the screen.
+Sketch Tool (Not available on constructed response items) see Blank Scratch Paper Assignment in iTester: not assigned prior to testing; available to all students During Testing: The Sketch tool can be used to sketch, highlight, or underline text on the screen.
 This tool will only appear on items that do not have a sketchpad widget or rich text editor response option.
-Text Highlight Highlighter Before Testing: Assignment in iTester: not assigned prior to testing; available to all students Before Testing: During Testing: The Text Highlight tool can be used to select text and highlight the selection.
+Text Highlight Highlighter Assignment in iTester: not assigned prior to testing; available to all students During Testing: The Text Highlight tool can be used to select text and highlight the selection.
+Materials: Test Administrator provides student with highlighter(s).
 During Testing: The student highlights text as needed to recall and/or emphasize.

-CBT Tool and Guidelines PBT Equivalent and Guidelines Zoom View (magnifier) Magnification/Enlargement Device Before Testing: Before Testing: During Testing: Students can magnify the entire screen in four increments: 100%, 150%, 200%, and 300%.
+Zoom View (magnifier) Magnification/Enlargement Device Assignment in iTester: not assigned prior to testing; available to all students During Testing: Students can magnify the entire screen in four increments: 100%, 150%, 200%, and 300%.
+Before Testing: • Materials: Test Administrator provides student with magnification/enlargement device.
 During Testing: The student uses external magnification or enlargement devices to increase the font or graphic size (e.g., projector, CCTV, eye-glass mounted or hand-held magnifiers, electronic magnification systems, etc.).